espressif/esp-iot-solution/examples/ulp_examples/ulp_watering_device/readme_en.md

 >* Step One: Download [binutils-esp32ulp toolchain](https://github.com/espressif/binutils-esp32ulp/wiki#downloads), and extract the toolchain into a directory for installation.
 >* Step Two: Add the path to the `bin` directory of the toolchain to the `PATH` environment variable.
 For example, if the toolchain is extracted into the directory `/opt/esp32ulp-elf-binutils`, then add the line `export PATH=/opt/esp32ulp-elf-binutils/bin:$PATH` at the end of the hidden file `.bashrc` under the directory `/home`.
 Save the file and run the command `source .bashrc` to enable the environment variable.

 The compiling environment is now set up.
 Make a copy of `sdkconfig.defaults` under the directory `ulp_watering_device/` and rename it as `sdkconfig`.
-When running the compiling command `make all -j8 && make flash monitor` in programming the codes, the toolchain will be called to compile codes in assembly.
+When running the compiling command `make all -j8 && make flash monitor`(Make) or `idf.py flash monitor`(CMake) in programming the codes, the toolchain will be called to compile codes in assembly.

 #### 4.2 Pin Function